Denise Hearn

 Denise Hearn is the director of strategic initiatives at the Long Now Foundation, an organization dedicated to inspiring long-term thinking to preserve possibilities for the future.

-Denise has an MBA from the Oxford Saïd Business School and a BA in international studies from Baylor University.
+Denise has an MBA from the Oxford Saïd Business School and a B.A. in international studies from Baylor University.

 From This Expert